 The first step in becoming an effective community manager is accepting that you're not going to be the best at everything.
 As a community manager, you'll be managing expectations from both the business and the community.

 Then, there's the burn-out.
 Community managers deal with hundreds of people daily and help them out while forgetting about themselves.
-Mental health is an essential aspect that crypto community managers should pay attention to so that you don't get tired of the job very quickly.
+Mental health is an essential aspect that crypto community managers should pay attention to so that they don't get tired of the job very quickly.

 Community management is a critical function in the cryptocurrency industry.
 Here are some tips on progressing in your career as a community manager.

-Establish yourself as a trusted brand.
+3. Establish yourself as a trusted brand.
 Get to know your audience and the people who are part of the crypto community, and take the time to understand their needs, pain points, and concerns.

-Host and attend events.
+4. Host and attend events.
 Events are a great way to socialize with your existing community and reach out to new people in crypto.

 Crypto Community Manager Salary